twanlass/twanlass.github.io/principles.md

 * Invert
 * Two opposing ideas can be true at once
 * Infinite games > finite games
-* Be mindful of outsourcing your thinking
+* Don't outsource all your thinking
-* Riding the wave is easier than generating it
+* Riding the wave is easier than generating the wave